DataVertex Candidate Search API

 search_criteria |

 object | Search filters and criteria.
-Required unless free_text_search is provided. |
+Required unless free_text_search or jd_search is provided. |

 Conditional |